microsoft/debug-adapter-protocol/specification.md

   label: string;

   /**
+   * An optional help text providing additional information about the exception
+   * filter.
+This string is typically shown as a hover and must be translated.
+   */
+  description?: string;

+  /**
    * Initial value of the filter option.
 If not specified a value 'false' is
    * assumed.
    */